lumaa-dev/ProboscisKit/README.md

 ProboscisKit is a lightweight Mastodon swift package.

-A derivative is used in [Threaded](https://apps.lumaa.fr/app/threaded)
+A derivative is used in [Bubble](https://apps.lumaa.fr/app/bubble)

 ProboscisKit is fully working, the only missing part is the documentation.
+Soon to be released...

 ---